That Time I Got Reincarnated as a Slime the Movie: Scarlet Bond: Marketing

-The teaser key visual for That Time I Got Reincarnated as a Slime: The Movie – Scarlet Bond was released in September 2021.
+The teaser key visual for That Time I Got Reincarnated as a Slime the Movie: Scarlet Bond was released in September 2021.
 The second key visual and the first trailer for the film were released in March 2022.
 That month, Akinori Egoshi, who voices Gabil's subordinate Yashichi, participated in the 2021 Tokyo Marathon to promote the release of the film.
 The third key visual was unveiled in July 2022.
 A marketing campaign for the film, titled "Challenge Everyone!
 Make Rimuru-sama the Best in Japan!" (みんなでチャレンジ！リムルさまを日本一に！), was launched in August 2022, in which participants could win prizes by completing certain missions on a dedicated website to elevate the character Rimuru's position in reaching the highest point in Japan (Mount Fuji).

 The main trailer for the film, which features the theme song, was released in early November 2022.
 Three special programs for the film were aired on Nippon TV stations: the first program hosted by the Japanese comedy duo Magical Lovely on November 18, 2022; the second program in collaboration with the Japanese documentary variety show World Great TV on November 19; and the third program featuring the first 6 minutes and 30 seconds of the film on November 26.
-A prequel manga illustrated by Taiki Kawakami, titled That Time I Got Reincarnated as a Slime: The Movie – Scarlet Bond 0 (劇場版 転生したらスライムだった件 紅蓮の絆編 0, Gekijōban Tensei Shitara Suraimu Datta Ken: Guren no Kizuna-hen 0), was given as a gift to the first 800,000 filmgoers during the first week of the film's theatrical run.
+A prequel manga illustrated by Taiki Kawakami, titled That Time I Got Reincarnated as a Slime the Movie: Scarlet Bond 0 (劇場版 転生したらスライムだった件 紅蓮の絆編 0, Gekijōban Tensei Shitara Suraimu Datta Ken: Guren no Kizuna-hen 0), was given as a gift to the first 800,000 filmgoers during the first week of the film's theatrical run.
 A special leaflet, titled Interview with Violet (インタビュー・ウィズ・ヴィオレ), was given as a gift during the fifth week of the film's theatrical run.
 It contains a short story written by Fuse which features the back side of the film in Violet's point of view.

 Promotional partners for the film included condiment maker Riken Vitamin, professional football club Tokyo Verdy, the store Funtos via a collaboration cafe, Frito-Lay via their Dragon Potato snack, Daiichi Kosho Company via their karaoke brand DAM and karaoke box chain Big Echo, and Liv Heart via their Nemu Nemu Animals product.

 Release

 Theatrical

-That Time I Got Reincarnated as a Slime: The Movie – Scarlet Bond held its world premiere in Tokyo on November 9, 2022, and was released in Japan on November 25.
+That Time I Got Reincarnated as a Slime the Movie: Scarlet Bond had its world premiere in Tokyo on November 9, 2022, and was released in Japan on November 25.
 A barrier-free screening of the film, which included an audio description for the blind and visually impaired filmgoers and closed captioning with Japanese subtitles for the deaf and hard of hearing filmgoers, began on December 16, 2022.
 The film ended its theatrical run on February 19, 2023.

 Crunchyroll screened the film in the United Kingdom and Ireland on January 18, 2023, in Australia on January 19, and in the United States and Canada on January 20.